matheuscfernandes/fidelity-interview/index.md

 description: A Case Study presented to Fidelity Managment & Research Interview Committee
 ---

+You may also execute the code presented in this analysis using [DeepNote](http://fer.me/fidelity-nb)

 # About Matheus C. Fernandes
 I am a finishing PhD candidate in Applied Mathematics at Harvard University School of Engineering and Applied Sciences.
 As a NSF-GRFP fellow, my PhD thesis involves numerically modeling bio-inspired optimized materials and applying generative parametric machine learning algorithms to control soft robotic actuators and classify objects based on embedded sensor data.